 All proposals submitted in response to this CAN must be submitted in a fully electronic form.
-No hard copy of the proposal will be accepted.
-Electronic proposals must be submitted by the authorized organization representative (AOR) at the proposal Principal Investigator's institution.
+No hard copy proposals will be accepted.
+Electronic proposals shall be submitted by the authorized organization representative (AOR) at the proposal Principal Investigator's (PI) institution.
 Electronic submission by the AOR serves as the required original signature by an authorized official of the proposing institution.